 As we take a look back at the evolution of road safety, it’s interesting to see how much has changed; most of which has occurred just within the last 200 years.
-From the horse-drawn carriage to sensors, cameras, and Bluetooth technology, a lot has happened in the road safety sphere over the past few decades and I can’t wait to see what happens in the future.
+From the horse-drawn carriage to sensors, cameras, and wireless technology, a lot has happened in the road safety sphere over the past few decades and I can’t wait to see what happens in the future.

 Horse and carriage accidents